-One of fashion’s favourite footwear designers Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
+One of fashion’s favourite footwear designers, Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
 Winner of accessories designer of the year award at the British Fashion Awards in 2011 and 2015, Dellal is known for her "Dolly" platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.

 Although she enrolled with the intention of designing corsets, Dellal would design her first pair of shoes at LCF.
-She worked briefly with Hilary Alexander, who was then the fashion editor of The Daily Telegraph, in 2000, before her admittance into Cordwainers School to study shoe design.
+She worked briefly with Hilary Alexander, who was then the fashion editor of The Daily Telegraph, in 2000, before enrolling in Cordwainers School to study shoe design.
 Dellal trained at Giambattista Valli before launching her own line.

 Dellal lives in North Kensington, London, and has four sons.